trochford/Laminar/docs/laminar-commands.md

 Learning a few basic "less" commands is a worthwhile investment.
 Fortunately, the commands are very similar to the familiar "vi" commands.
 A quick list of typical commands:

-* "g" - top of the file
+* *g* - top of the file
-* "G" - bottom of the file
+* *G* - bottom of the file
-* "/" - search for the string following the slash
+* */* - search for the string following the slash
-* "&" - search for string following the ampersand and show only lines containing the string
+* *&* - search for string following the ampersand and show only lines containing the string
-* "q" - exit "less"
+* *q* - exit "less"

 All tools assembled by Laminar can be called directly as in stand-alone usage.
-Only Minikube has been "adjusted" - adding a command "up" to the standard Minikube command set.
-The "up" command translates into Minikube "start" but with Laminar configuration parameters set in the command line invocation.
+Only Minikube has been "adjusted" - adding a command *up* to the standard Minikube command set.
+The *up* command translates into Minikube *start* but with Laminar configuration parameters set in the command line invocation.

 The higher level Laminar commands ensure configuration alignment between tools and on occasion will conditionally perform various clean-up task when a tools command fails.
 Essentially these clean-up tasks automate remediation steps recommended in the many "how-to" articles describing the stand-alone tool usage.